-The applicant is required to calculate how many birds are predicted to be killed through collisions with the turbine blades.
-These calculations have predicted that 4 hen harriers, 10 red-throated divers and 16 white-tailed eagles and 8 golden eagles would be killed by this windfarm alone over 25 years.
+The applicant was required to calculate how many birds are predicted to be killed through collisions with the turbine blades.
+These calculations predicted that four hen harriers, 10 red-throated divers and 16 white-tailed eagles and eight golden eagles would be killed by this windfarm alone over 25 years.
 When considered in combination with other wind farms in the area, the impacts would be even greater and would affect future populations of these bird species over a large area.
 The turbines and roads would also cause disturbance to red-throated diver and hen harrier as some are proposed very close to nest and roost sites.

-The predicted impacts from the new proposal on birds are much greater than those predicted for the consented scheme.
+The predicted impacts for the 2019 proposal on birds were much greater than those predicted for the consented scheme.
 More birds are using the site, the layout has changed and the proposed turbines are larger.
-The current application was made in 2019 for 35 turbines, but the applicant has since removed two of the turbines, acknowledging these would have a particularly bad impact on nesting red throated divers and foraging golden eagles on the Lewis Peatlands Special Protection Area.
-They have also carried out more assessment on the likely impacts on golden eagles and provided more information on how they would avoid disturbance to birds during construction.
-However, these changes do not go far enough and further turbine removal is required.
+The 2019 application was originally for 35 turbines, but the applicant removed two of the turbines, acknowledging these would have a particularly bad impact on nesting red throated divers and foraging golden eagles on the Lewis Peatlands Special Protection Area.
+They also carried out more assessment on the likely impacts on golden eagles and provided more information on how they would avoid disturbance to birds during construction.
+However, these changes did not go far enough and we fought, unsuccessfully, for further turbines to be removed.